gnosis/dex-services/README.md

 npx truffle exec scripts/stablex/close_auction.js
 ```

-You should then see the docker container computing and applaying a solution to the most recent auction.
+You should then see the docker container computing and applying a solution to the most recent auction.
 In order to withdraw your proceeds you can request a withdraw, wait for one auction for it to become claimable and claim it:

 ```
 npx truffle exec scripts/stablex/request_withdraw.js --accountId=0 --tokenId=1 --amount=999